jim-fx/plantarium/README.md

 ## Basic Idea

-Through the interface the user defines the so called plantDescription, which is a JSON object with a certain structure.
+Through the interface the user defines the so-called plantDescription, which is a JSON object with a certain structure.
 The plantDescription gets passed through a generator, which generates a 3D model which is then rendered.
 The idea is to abstract the plantDescription, so you can generate lots of different plants from the same description.

 ## Why?

 I have always been fascinated by the way nature constructs plants.
-Also i like procedural modelling and programming interfaces.
+Also, I like procedural modelling and programming interfaces.

 ## How?